Eat Like a Commander-in-Chief: 15 President-Approved Recipes

 “Cut the eels into pieces.
 Dip them into batter made of cornmeal and egg.
 The batter should be moist, so add just a little meal at a time.
 Preheat a deep skillet with lard or oil in it until very hot.
 Drop eel pieces in, one at a time, brown quickly, and turn.
 Remove and drain on absorbent paper.
 Serve hot.”

-To keep up with all of the demands that holding events at the White House entailed, Harrison hired a steward who had worked for many fancy hotels and at least one prince.
+To keep up with all the demands that holding events at the White House entailed, Benjamin Harrison hired a steward who had worked for many fancy hotels and at least one prince.
 But when they weren't entertaining, the Harrisons were fans of much simpler fare.
 Cannon writes that they were "a soup-loving family."
 This recipe, "a special favorite," serves 4 to 6.

 Salt and pepper